 Hop Mob is not just about the events.
 The term refers to the fact that dozens of Washington breweries release triple IPA in early February.
+In 2017, over 50 Washington breweries produced triple IPAs and released then for Hop Mob.

 For information about events, visit our Events page.